 ABUSE AND NEGLECT Level 1 Level 2 Level 3 Level 4 Child has injuries which are consistent with normal childish play and activities.
-Child has occasional, less common injuries which are consistent with the parents' account of accidental injury - carers seek out or accept advice on how to avoid accidental injury. expected for a child of a similar age/needs.
+Child has occasional, less common injuries which are consistent with the parents' account of accidental injury carers seek out or accept advice on how to avoid accidental injury.
+Child has injuries which are accounted for but are more frequent than would be expected for a child of a similar age/needs.
 Carer does not know how injuries occurred or explanation unclear.
 Any allegations of abuse or neglect or any injury suspected to be non-accidental injury to a child.
 Repeated allegations or reasonable suspicion of non- accidental injury.
 Any allegation of abuse/suspicious injury in a pre- mobile or non-mobile child.
 Child has injuries more frequently which are not accounted and the child makes disclosure and implicates parents or older family members.
-Carer does not physically harm their child including physical chastisement. as discipline but is willing to access Carer uses an implement causing significant physical harm to a child No concerns re conflict / tensions within the family.
-Concerns re ongoing conflict between family and child. for child Family have rejected / abandoned / evicted child.
+Carer does not physically harm their child including physical chastisement.
+Carer uses physical assault (no injuries) as discipline but is willing to access professional support to help them manage the child's behaviour.
+Carer uses physical assault (injuries) as discipline but is willing to access professional support to help them manage the child's behaviour.
+Carer uses an implement causing significant physical harm to a child No concerns re conflict / tensions within the family.
+Concerns re ongoing conflict between family and child.
+Family is experiencing a crisis likely to result in the breakdown of care arrangements - no longer want to care for child Family have rejected / abandoned / evicted child.
 Child has no available parent and the child is vulnerable to significant harm.
-Child not living with a family member No concerns of inappropriate self- sufficiency child/young person's age and stage of High level of self-sufficiency is observed in a child/young person that is not proportionate to a child/young person's Inappropriate, high level of self- sufficiency for child/young person's age and stage of development resulting in neglect.
+Child not living with a family member No concerns of inappropriate self- sufficiency Pattern emerging of self- sufficiency which is not proportionate to a child/young person's age and stage of development High level of self-sufficiency is observed in a child/young person that is not proportionate to a child/young person's age and stage of development.
+Inappropriate, high level of self- sufficiency for child/young person's age and stage of development resulting in neglect.
 No concerns of fabricated or induced illness.
-Suspicion child has suffered or is at risk of fabricated or induced illness.
+Child has an increased level of illnesses with the causes unknown Suspicion child has suffered or is at risk of fabricated or induced illness.
 Medical confirmation that a child has suffered significant harm due to fabricated or induced illness.